FactorySimPy/FactorySimPy/docs/basic_components.md

 **Monitoring and Reporting**
 The buffer component reports the following key metrics:

-1. time averaged number of items available in buffer.
+1. Time averaged number of items available in buffer.
 2. Time spent in each state

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />